 Major campaigns on women’s day came from social media giant Facebook and search engine major Google.
 Facebook showed how both the genders are trying to straighten the female gender.
-All strength and love (in the form of flower) is bestowed on female gender.
+All strength and love (in the form of flower) are bestowed on the female gender.
 This year’s Google doodle showed women from around the world were coming forward and stating their big dreams.
-The doodle ended with a dream that “one day all girls will have education”.
+The doodle ended with a dream that “one day all girls will have an education”.

 Women’s Day morning was full of Happy Women’s Day messages from all over.
 Even Bengaluru Police conveyed that men were responsible to save women.

 This tweet reminded Bengaluru men that Bengaluru police no longer bothered about men’s safety.